ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 The Preconnection Object must be specified with both a Local Endpoint and a
-Remote Endpoint, and also the transport and security parameters needed for
+Remote Endpoint, and also the transport properties and security parameters
-Protocol Stack selection.
+needed for Protocol Stack selection.
 The Rendezvous() Action causes the Preconnection
 to listen on the Local Endpoint for an incoming Connection from the
 Remote Endpoint, while simultaneously trying to establish a Connection from
 the Local Endpoint to the Remote Endpoint.
 This corresponds to a TCP simultaneous open, for example.

 The Rendezvous() Action consumes the Preconnection.
 Once Rendezvous() has
-been called, no further parameters may be bound to the Preconnection, and
+been called, no further properties may be added to the Preconnection, and
 no subsequent establishment call may be made on the Preconnection.

 ~~~